Liquid-Legal-Institute/Meta-Lex/README.md

 ## Contents

 * [Introduction to Legal Transformation - A Profession and Industry in Need of Change](#introduction-to-legal-transformation)

+- Book: [Tomorrow’s Lawyers: An Introduction to Your Future, 2nd ed.](https://www.amazon.co.uk/dp/0198796633/ref=sr_1_2?ie=UTF8&qid=1496314861&sr=8-2&keywords=susskind) Prof. [Richard Susskind](https://www.susskind.com), OBE FRSE RSA (Oxford, Strathclyde, Gresham), Oxford Univ.
+Press, 2016.
+Prof. Susskind is IT Advisor to Lord Chief Justice of England & Wales, President of the Society of Computers & Law and the leading, most cited commentator on future of legal profession.
+Very powerful, easy to read critique of traditional law firm, law school and bar association orthodoxy in US and UK.
+Applicable to other legal systems and cultures; widely translated.
+Iconoclastic, thought-provoking, yet hopeful.

+- Book: [The Future of the Professions: How Technology Will Transform the World of Human Experts](https://www.amazon.co.uk/Future-Professions-Technology-Transform-Experts-dp-0198841892/dp/0198841892/ref=dp_ob_title_bk), Profs.
+[Richard Susskind](https://www.susskind.com) and [Daniel Susskind](https://www.danielsusskind.com), Oxford Univ.
+Press, 2016; updated ed.
+April 2022.
+Exactly as the title says; highly acclaimed work.
+Slower, harder read than Tomorrow’s Lawyers, but time well spent.
+2022 edition is updated for changes over past 6 years, included as accelerated by Covid.
+Tip: If you have read the original edition, purchase the Kindle version (USD7.99) for the outstanding 2002 update.

+- Book (Compendium): [Liquid Legal: Transforming Legal into a Business Savvy, Information Enabled and Performance Driven Industry](https://www.liquid-legal-institute.com/workinggroups/liquid-legal-transforming-legal-into-a-business-savvy-information-enabled-and-performance-driven-industry) (Kai Jacob, Dierk Schindler, Roger Strathausen, ed., Springer 2017).
+Foundational essays; very forward thinking.

+- Book (Compendium): [Liquid Legal: Towards a Common Legal Platform](https://www.liquid-legal-institute.com/workinggroups/lli-book-clp/) (Kai Jacob, Dierk Schindler, Roger Strathausen, ed., Springer 2020).
+From Richard Susskind’s foreword: “A strikingly diverse collection … something for everyone in the law …”  Coherently tied together by the authors, with a “running and important theme – the idea of designing and building a common legal platform, a shared resource that could help avoid the reinvention of the wheel  that takes place globally at a regrettable scale.”

 * [Legal Business Development](#legal-business-development)
 * [Humanization, Diversity and Well-being](#humanization-diversity-and-well-being)
 * [Legal Design and Innovation](#legal-design-and-innovation)